On $L^2$ extension from singular hypersurfaces: Introduction

-\noi \textbf{Acknowledgements.} D.K. would like to thank János Kollár for asking him Question B many years ago.
-We would like to thank Robert Berman and Takeo Ohsawa for their interest and helpful comments.
+\noi \textbf{Acknowledgments.} We would like to thank R. Berman, J. Kollár and T. Ohsawa for their helpful comments regarding the subject of this paper.
+We also thank Mario Chan for pointing out some inaccuracies in an earlier version regarding adjoint ideals (cf. \cite{G22}, \cite{C21}).
+We would like to thank anonymous referees for useful comments.
 This research was supported by Basic Science Research Programs through National Research Foundation of Korea funded by the Ministry of Education: (2018R1D1A1B07049683) for D.K. and (2020R1A6A3A01099387) for H.S.
+Also H.S. was supported by the Institute for Basic Science (IBS-R032-D1-2022-a00).